WhatsApp, also called WhatsApp Messenger, is one of the world’s largest single instant messaging software apps.

 With over 2.5 billion users, it’s no surprise that investors are looking at WhatsApp stock as an opportunity to strengthen their portfolios.

-The app is currently used in the U.S. and a variety of other countries, including those in Europe and some Asian nations.
+WhatsApp is currently used in the US and various other countries, including Europe and some Asian nations.

 In other words, almost every current mobile device can download WhatsApp.

 In 2018, WhatsApp developed a separate WhatsApp Business App that allowed companies to communicate directly to their clients using the WhatsApp messaging platform.

 Overall, it’s an excellent bit of tech that many would like to purchase on the stock market, especially as it seems poised to grow rather than downsize.

 But can you buy WhatsApp stock?

 Yes and no.

 Read this comprehensive guide to learn more about how to trade stock for this popular app.

 WhatsApp was founded by former Yahoo! employees Brian Acton and Jan Koum.